Vipin2197/zomato-restaurant-dashboard-tblu/README.md

 Purpose:
 Empower restaurant owners, marketers, and analysts with data-driven insights on pricing, cuisines, ratings, and geographic performance.

+ Questions

+.
+Build a Data Model using the Sheets in the Excel File

+.
+Build a Calendar Table using the Columns Datekey_Opening ( Which has Dates from Minimum Dates and Maximum Dates)

+  Add all the below Columns in the Calendar Table using the Formulas.

+   A.Year

+   B.Monthno

+   C.Monthfullname

+   D.Quarter(Q1,Q2,Q3,Q4)

+   E. YearMonth ( YYYY-MMM)

+   F. Weekdayno

+   G.Weekdayname

+   H.FinancialMOnth ( April = FM1, May= FM2  ….
+March = FM12)

+.
+Convert the Average cost for 2 column into USD dollars (currently the Average cost for 2 in local currencies

+.Find the Numbers of Resturants based on City and Country.

+.Numbers of Resturants opening based on Year , Quarter , Month

+.
+Count of Resturants based on Average Ratings

+.
+Create buckets based on Average Price of reasonable size and find out how many resturants falls in each buckets

+.Percentage of Resturants based on "Has_Table_booking"

+.Percentage of Resturants based on "Has_Online_delivery"

+.
+Develop Charts based on Cusines, City, Ratings ( Candidate have to think about new KPI to analyse)

+.
+Build a Dashboard for the KPI's Above.

 2. Technology Stack
 Tool	Usage
 Tableau Desktop/Public	Primary dashboard development & visualization